 Unemployment and identity

-There is also evidence for the presence of an additional “identity effect,” as apparently it is not unemployment per se that reduces the well-being gap between the employed and unemployed in regions with high unemployment rates, but the fact that one becomes a welfare recipient .
+There is also evidence for the presence of an additional “identity effect,” as apparently it is not unemployment per se that reduces the well-being gap between the employed and unemployed in regions with high unemployment rates, but the fact of becoming a welfare recipient .
 This observation strengthens the importance of designing policies that can help address the negative impacts of unemployment.

 Distinct measures of subjective well-being